 The building was remodeled in 1879 and was thereafter known as the Academy of Music.

-In September 1883, the building was the site of a convention of the New York State Freethinkers Association.
+In 1883, the building was the site of a convention of the New York State Freethinkers Association that began on August 29.
 Rochester freethinker Charles B. Reynolds, whom Robert Green Ingersoll would famously defend against blasphemy charges three years later, delivered a eulogy for atheist publisher D. M. Bennett.
 On September 1, religious skeptic John E. Remsburg delivered an address titled "False Claims."

 In addition, agnostic orator Robert Green Ingersoll spoke at this site on at least three occasions: on January 11, 1878. when he delivered his lecture "Liberty"; on February 21, 1878, when he delivered his lecture "Individuality"; and on January 26, 1885, when he delivered his lecture "Which Way?".